kserderc/d2kg/README.md

 - E-procurement ontology (ePO)

+## d2kg Classes

+The ontology is built on re-used classes of the imported individual ontologies, as well as additional ones.
+We will describe the commonly deployed per ontology below.

+### Diavgeia ontology

+Overall, all classes of Di@vgeia are integrated in the newly developed ontology.
+These are extensively analysed in the corresponding repository of the DiavgeiaRedefined Project https://github.com/ThemisB/diavgeiaRedefined/tree/master/rdf.

+The basic ones are listed below:

+• LegalResource: the core Class representing the Decisions and Acts of Diavgeia based on their formal classification according to the Diavgeia Programme;

+• Expense: the most common entity used to represent financial transactions4; it is used by the following decision types following the notation of the Di@vgeia Ontology: Award, Contract, DeclarationSummary, DonationGrant, ExpenditureApproval, OwnershipTransferOfAssets, WorkAssignmentSupplyServicesStudies, PaymentFinalisation, GeneralSpecialSecretaryMonocraticBody.

+All the above involve a nancial aspect (relevant to monetary transaction) which implies the need for a separate class to encode accompanying data such as the involved parties, amount etc.

+### ePO ontology

+A summarization of the main entities (ref: https://github.com/OP-TED/ePO/tree/v2.0.1/v2.0.1):

+• Agent: A person, an organization, or a system that act in procurement or have the power to act in procurement; This is the respective class from the FOAF ontology, as integrated in ePO;

+• Amount: to represent amounts related to procurement procedures;;

+• ContactPoint: Details used to reach an organisation: a role, email address, telephone number, etc. This is the respective class from schema.org integrated in the ePO.
+It can prove very useful in the current implementation, as the Decisions/Acts normally have a Contact Person (Point) to be reached by the citizens;

+• Contract: A voluntary, deliberate, and legally binding agreement between two or more competent parties; This class can be employed for contractual agreements among different organizations or between organizations and individuals;

+• Fund: A financial resource used to support the procurement.
+In the context of EU, funds can be divided into programmes, actions and projects.
+Examples of EU funds are: the European Structural and Investment Funds, European Social Fund (ESF), the Connecting Europe Facility (CEF) programme, or the ISA2 programme and its actions.
+Funds may change between the lot and the contract, for example in the case of an emergency crisis, a contract mayfinanced by a budget that was not foreseen in the call;

+• Lot: A qualitative, quantitative or strategic subdivision of the goods, services or works to be procured, allowing the award of one or more contracts; It refers to a common term used in public procurement.

+• Period: A time interval or a duration, usually consisting of a start and an end date;

+• Purpose: the description of the objectives related to a procurement;

+• Tender: Information submitted by the economic operator to specify its offer regarding one or more lots or the whole procedure, in response to the call for tender;

+• Tender Lot: Part of the tender that applies to the related lot;

+• Value: Value of an asset, normally expressed as Amount.

 ##  Use Cases

-implementation is to exploit the knowledge gained through the information extraction process of our model.
 To effectively identify the needs of the end user of a Knowledge based system, whether it is a Knowledge Graph or the (underlying) ontology, one should focus on real applicable use cases.
-In this section we develop a set of use cases that could trigger onward the implementation.
+In this section we develop a set of use cases applicable to knowledge extraction.

 Use Case 1: Transparency/Accountability in public money/resources spending